 Our counselling service also provides emotional support for older people with early stage dementia or alzheimers disease, or those who are struggling with memory loss, and their families.

 We can also provide counselling for people who are concerned about memory loss, whether or not dementia has been formally diagnosed, and who may be struggling with the impact of cognitive changes and losses, or the fear of such losses.

 We also have a group therapy service, which provides another kind of therapeutic support.
-Groups can be helpful for anyone, including those who find difficulty in speaking in front of others, or have problems in relationships, or feel depressed or isolated.
 Through meeting with others on a regular basis, deep and lasting change is possible at any stage of life.
-Sharing with other people can be a powerful agent for change: personal concerns, conflicts and problems can be explored in an atmosphere of trust and confidentiality.
+Sharing with other people can be very powerful: personal concerns, conflicts and problems can be explored in an atmosphere of trust and confidentiality.